Let’s face it. Iran is not likely to be the first country that comes to mind when choosing your next travel destination.

 After dining at the home of an Iranian friend in London I was looking forward to expanding my taste buds further.
 Iranian cuisine is unique and another very good reason to visit Iran.

 Persian cuisine is characterised by stewed and charcoal-grilled meat, rice and salads.
-Saffron often permeates in marinades and rice, and is used to add warm golden colour and distinct aroma.
+Saffron often permeates in marinades and rice and is used to add a warm golden colour and distinct aroma.
 Complex and layered flavours are created by using black (dried) lime and other sources of a sour note with warm spices such as cinnamon and parsley.

 Those with a sweet tooth will not be disappointed.
 As delicious as the saffron and rosewater ice cream was, my favourite was faloodeh, semi-frozen rice noodles dunked in syrup and rose water.